aceofgreens/aceofgreens.github.io/content/articles/2025-03-29-structure_from_motion.md

     <figcaption> Figure 2: VGGT Reconstruction of an outdoor scene.
 The leftmost image is the only input to the model.
 The three views of the reconstruction are reasonable.
 Note that the cacti are sticking out of the scene.
 The reconstructed landscape is steep, consistent with the visible hills.
 Due to the gradual increase in pixel depth the points are radially splatted, which is expected.
 The sky has been segmented out for clarity.
 The person's shadow is visible.</figcaption>
 </figure>

 Naturally, when I tested the model I was impressed with the quality on their particular examples.
 The reconstructions seem accurate and clean.
 Yet, I found the performance on realistic complicated outdoor scenes to be far from perfect.
 Figure 2 shows an example.
 Note that VGGT resizes the images to a maximum dimension of 518 pixels, so reconstructions are blurry and lose details.
 Overall, they are okay-ish and can benefit from additional training on similar outdoor scenes.
-Yet, it is clear that SFM is still *far* from solved.
+Nonetheless, it is clear that SFM is still *far* from solved.

 ### References